EmilSurk/EmilSurk/README.md

 ### About Me

-🎓 **Education:** I am currently completing my Bachelor's degree in Software Engineering at LUQAM.
+🎓 **Education:** I am currently completing my Bachelor's degree in Software Engineering at UQAM.

 🔍 **Interests:** I have always been passionate about various aspects of computer science, ranging from data structures to information security.